-These Pumpkin Sugar Cookies are absolutely amazing!
-Deliciously soft and full of pumpkin fall flavor!
-Bound to become a family favorite!
+Pumpkin Sugar Cookies are absolutely amazing!
+Deliciously soft sugar cookies, full of pumpkin fall flavor!
+This easy pumpkin cookies recipe is bound to become a family favorite!

 This week marked the five year anniversary of Elliot’s death.